iamkabilash/ab-testing-boilerplate/README.md

 _You will need to refresh the target URL once if that URL already loaded in the browser._

-7. You can use whatever directory structure you want to use just make sure you write your `src` directory path to the `src-path.txt` file in the root directory.
+7. You can use the variation-1.js & variation-1.scss inside the variation-1 directory to create your AB Test variation or you can create your own folder structure.
+Just make sure to add the correct path for your variation js in webpack entry object.

 8. Finally, when you're done with the local development, run following command to build the final javascript and css to use in the A/B testing tools.